Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 No matter the group or program at NEIA, the approach is the same: human centered design.
 Students approach real problems with a lens of empathy, considering the needs of the stakeholders truly affected by the issue as they ideate, prototype, and redesign their concepts.
 Personally, I’m fascinated by NEIA’s final event of the year, the NEIA Gala, in which students launched companies and sold their first prototypes, raising nearly $10,000.
 Talk about a real world audience for student work!

-Approaching AI WITH Students
+Approaching AI in School with Students

 NEIA is uniquely suited to work collaboratively on the issue of AI with their students, but really, it’s a path open to all schools.
 Early in 2023, Ben sat down with the older students at NEIA to talk about CHAT GPT and the role they thought it should play in school work, education, and writing.